-The information on this page came together as a result of the collaboration of Art&Dialogue e.V in Berlin, Germany, with the l’Union des Cultes Traditionelles du Togo, and with financial support of the Mondriaan Foundation, Amsterdam.
-Art&Dialogue supports the UCTT in its claim for the restitution of powerful spiritual objects from western collections.
-Together, we want to resolve the question, if and how it is possible to return “museum pieces” to their original status as spiritual objects.
-What should their new surrounding offer, and what use could this process have for the communities to which those objects are returning.
-Throughout this collaboration artists, scholars, cultural researchers, spiritual dignitaries, political activists, and cultural workers speak about, explore and celebrate their differences and commonalities by giving space to and exchange spiritual knowledge and narratives.
-By revisiting past places and times, we hope to open up new possibilities of the present.
-This project wants to make a small contribution to a series of projects, films, books, and theories that also aim for the decolonisation of thought and the deconstruction of structures that keep western power and privilege in place.
+The information on this page came together as a result of the collaboration of members of Art&Dialogue e.V in Berlin, Germany, with the l’Union des Cultes Traditionelles du Togo, and with the financial support of the Mondriaan Foundation, Amsterdam, the Goethe-Institute, and the Berlin University of the Arts.
+Art&Dialogue e.V. supports the UCTT in its wish to preserve and strengthen traditional culture, and its claim for the restitution of powerful spiritual objects from western collections.
+If, and when yes, how is it possible to return “museum pieces” to their original status as spiritual beings?
+What should their new surroundings offer, and what use could a restitution process have for the UCTT communities to which those objects would be returning?
+Throughout this collaboration artists, scholars, cultural researchers, spiritual dignitaries, political activists, and cultural workers speak about, explore, solve conflicts, and celebrate their differences and commonalities by giving space to and, exchanging spiritual knowledge and narratives.
+By revisiting past places and times, we hope to open up new possibilities for the present.
+This project wants to make a small contribution to a series of projects, films, books, and theories that also aim for the decolonization of thought and the deconstruction of structures that keep western powers, borders, and privileges in place.

-In early 2020, Matti-Juhani Karila restituted a Mami Wata altar sculpture to L'Union des Cultes Traditionnelles du Togo, an organisation of Vodun priest in Togo and Benin.
-Here Georgette Singbé hands over the sculpture at Villa Karo.
-UCTT members investigated the origin, production, and migration process of the object in order to recover the meaning and production of the figure and the spiritual knowledge associated with it.
-The sculpture will be activated again at Maison Egbébé in Agouegan, Aného in 2022.
+In early 2020, the private collector Matti-Juhani Karila restituted a altar figurine dedicated to the deity Mami Wata to L'Union des Cultes Traditionnels du Togo, an organization of traditional knowledge keepers in Togo and Benin.
+This image depicts Georgette Singbé handing over the sculpture to Mami Hounon Nicoue Povi Houedossi and Bocon Anani Gangalizo at Villa Karo, a Finnish Culture Center in Grand Popo, Benin.
+UCTT members investigated the origin, production, and migration process of the object in order to recover the origin and production of the figure and the spiritual knowledge associated with it.
+The sculpture will be activated again at Maison Gbégbé in Agouegan, Aného.